You are hereHome >

-In 2011 and 2012, through a bipartisan effort, the Oregon State Legislature adopted new measures (ORS 184.484) intended to shine the spotlight of transparency on eighteen economic development tax expenditure programs estimated to cost Oregon taxpayers over $665 million in the 2013-15 biennium.
+In 2011, 2012 and 2013, through a bipartisan effort, the Oregon State Legislature adopted new measures (ORS 184.484) intended to shine a spotlight on nineteen economic development tax expenditure programs estimated to cost Oregon taxpayers over $670 million in the 2013-15 biennium.

 The purpose of the law is to allow taxpayers and policymakers alike to adequately evaluate the effectiveness and efficiency of these programs on Oregon’s Transparency Website.
 If implemented properly, lawmakers and the public would be able to see the recipients of economic development tax expenditures, what recipients of these subsidies are expected to deliver in exchange for public dollars, and whether or not recipients fulfill their requirements.

-This study examines the first two years of annual reports made available by the law on the Oregon Transparency Website.
-It evaluates how well the law is being followed, and the degree to which the new information helps the public determine the value of these programs.
+This study examines the third annual update of the reports made available by the law on the Oregon Transparency Website in 2014.
+It evaluates how well the law is being followed and the degree to which the new information helps the public determine the value of these programs.

-4. At least three programs have no information available because the state lacks any tracking and accountability systems for these programs.
+• At least three programs provide no information because the state lacks any tracking and accountability systems.

-Specifically, Governor Kitzhaber should issue a clarifying directive to all state agencies that administer corporate tax subsidies that includes the following:
+To ensure that transparency is hardwired into the administration of these subsidy programs for the long-term, Governor Kitzhaber should issue a formal directive to all state agencies that administer corporate tax subsidies that includes the following: